Production with SURE - Best Practices

 If required, set the desired output GSD (Ground Sampling Distance).

 Let SURE select the proper tile size for the processing.
-Sure chooses a tile size that ensures that the processing stays within the hardware requirements.
-You can later re-tile the results using a different tile size for delivery.
+Sure chooses a tile size that ensures that the processing stays within the hardware recommendations - typically varying between 2000 and 5000 pixels affecting memory usage and processing speed.
+For custom tiling exceeding this, we recommend retiling with 3rd party software.

 If large water bodies are present in the surveyed area, create a 3D shapefile delimiting all relevant water bodies.